 The Smart Campus uses smart building technology to gain insight about patterns of visitation, environment, and energy usage.
 Sensors are installed to monitor temperature, humidity, CO2 and washroom occupancy.
 An external sensor monitors climate and air quality.
 The dashboard provides a view of the various data.
 It can be used to see patterns over the course of a day, as well as during a specific 15-minute interval.

-ARD has been conducting research into Post-Occupancy Digital Twins, which are focusing on how a physical space is being used.
+The Applied R+D have been conducting research into Post-Occupancy Digital Twins, which are focusing on how a physical space is being used.
 Here, spatial snapshots are used in combination with other data sources, such as occupancy levels and environmental information which combine to form a digital model of the existing which can engage with other digital tools and services.

 Construction sites are inherently dynamic environments, where changes need to be tracked and measured on a regular basis, capturing errors in time to meet the project timeframe and budget.
 The Applied R+D group have been hand-on with reality capture technologies, such as laser scanning, SLAM-based lidar scanning and photogrammetry.